HappySeaFox/sail/BUILDING.md

 - `SAIL_COLORED_OUTPUT=ON|OFF` - Enable colored console output on Windows >= 10 and Unix platforms.
 Default: `ON`
 - `SAIL_COMBINE_CODECS=ON|OFF` - Combine all codecs into a single library.
 Static build always sets this option to ON.
 Default: `OFF`
 - `SAIL_DEV=ON|OFF` - Enable developer mode with pedantic warnings and possible `ASAN` enabled for examples.
 Default: `OFF`
-- `SAIL_DISABLE_CODECS="a;b;c"` - Enable all codecs except the codecs specified in this ';'-separated list.
+- `SAIL_DISABLE_CODECS="a;b;c"` - Disable the codecs specified in this ';'-separated list.
+One can also specify not just individual codecs but codec groups by their priority like that: highest-priority;xbm.
+Default: empty list
 - `SAIL_ENABLE_CODECS="a;b;c"` - Forcefully enable the codecs specified in this ';'-separated list.
 If an enabled codec fails to find its dependencies, the configuration process fails.
+One can also specify not just individual codecs but codec groups by their priority like that: highest-priority;xbm.
+Other codecs may or may not be enabled depending on found dependencies.
+When SAIL_ENABLE_CODECS is enabled, SAIL_ONLY_CODECS gets ignored.
 Default: empty list
 - `SAIL_THIRD_PARTY_CODECS_PATH=ON|OFF` - Enable loading custom codecs from the ';'-separated paths specified in the `SAIL_THIRD_PARTY_CODECS_PATH` environment variable.
 Default: `ON`
 - `SAIL_THREAD_SAFE=ON|OFF` - Enable working in multi-threaded environments by locking the internal context with a mutex.
 Default: `ON`
 - `SAIL_ONLY_CODECS="a;b;c"` - Forcefully enable only the codecs specified in this ';'-separated list and disable the rest.
 If an enabled codec fails to find its dependencies, the configuration process fails.
+One can also specify not just individual codecs but codec groups by their priority like that: highest-priority;xbm.
 Default: empty list

 ### Windows